- Professor, Urology, Molecular Biology,

 - Co-Director of the Genitourinary Oncology Program in UCLA's Jonsson Cancer Center

-Dr. Reiter is the Bing Professor of Urologic Oncology and Director of UCLA's prostate cancer program.
+Dr. Reiter is the Bing Professor of Urologic Oncology, Chief of the Division of Urologic Oncology, and Director of UCLA's prostate cancer program.
 He attended Stanford Medical School, completed his urologic training at Stanford and Baylor College of Medicine, and completed additional fellowship training in urological cancer at the National Cancer Institute.
 Dr. Reiter was awarded the Outstanding Achievement Award by the Urologic Oncology branch of the National Cancer Institute.

 Medical Board Certifications